sanjevjee/sanjevjee/README.md

 💞️ I’m looking to collaborate on open-source projects related to Data science and AI

-📫 How to reach me: You can reach me via email at [your-email@example.com](mailto:sanjevvlog@gmail.com).
+📫 How to reach me: You can reach me via email at [my-email] (mailto:sanjevvlog@gmail.com).

 😄 Pronouns: He/Him